Your cart is currently empty!

-GeoPhoto takes the images from a high precision drone (like the Phantom 4 RTK or the Matrice 210 RTK V2) and reads location info from metadata in the photos (EXIF) of an entire folder that a user selects.
-It takes the XY location of the photo and uses the geoid separation from the geoid at each location to determine the offset information for the photo point.
-It then, without changing any aspect of the photo, writes the corrected value into the metadata from the photo.
+GeoPhoto takes the images from a high precision drone (like the Mavic 3 Enterprise or Matrice 300 RTK) and reads location info from metadata in the photos (EXIF) of an entire folder that a user selects.
+It takes the XY location of the photo and uses the geoid separation from the selected geoid at each location to determine the offset information for the photo point.
+It then, without changing any other aspect of the photo, writes the corrected value into the metadata of each photo.
 It also changes the name of the photo a bit so it’s clear to the user that the photo has been adjusted, and it writes an entry into a log file that it creates.
 Make sure you are on a mostly unimpeded network as the software does need the internet for validating the time at the start and also for contacting an NGS server.

 "*" indicates required fields

 There are a couple more important notes that we would like to make…

 If you receive a license, please do not forward the download if you want to share this with someone (that’s against the EULA).
 Instead, please direct them to this license form.
 This is VERY important as it helps us gage interest which will help us know to continue development.